Google Glass 2 has arrived, sort of

-Google Glass, the company’s ill-fated, before-its-time augmented reality headset, is back more than two years after the company killed the consumer version.
+Google Glass, the ill-fated, before-its-time augmented reality headset, is back — more than two years after the company killed the consumer version.

-Today, Google X has announced a new Enterprise Version of the tech designed for use in industry, rather than wearing around on the street.
+Today, Google X has announced a new Enterprise Edition of the tech designed for use in industry, rather than wearing around on the street.

-The lens can now be built into a pair of safety Goggles and is described as a an aid to help workers stay hands-on, work smarter and gather instant expertise.
+The lens can now be built into a pair of safety goggles and is described as an aid to help workers stay hands-on, work smarter and gather instant expertise.

 For example, in a post on the X website Google says the new version “intuitively fits into your workflow and helps you remain engaged and focused on high value work by removing distractions.
 A quick ‘OK Glass’ can activate the right application for you at any time.”